DMC Global (NASDAQ:BOOM) Shares Gap Down to $31.93

-BOOM has been the subject of several research analyst reports.
-StockNews.com downgraded DMC Global from a “hold” rating to a “sell” rating in a research note on Monday, February 28th.
-Sidoti reduced their price objective on DMC Global from $55.00 to $41.00 and set a “buy” rating on the stock in a research note on Friday, March 4th.
-Zacks Investment Research upgraded DMC Global from a “strong sell” rating to a “hold” rating in a research note on Monday, January 3rd.
-Finally, Stifel Nicolaus boosted their price objective on DMC Global from $46.00 to $48.00 and gave the stock a “buy” rating in a research note on Thursday, December 23rd.
-One equities research analyst has rated the stock with a sell rating, one has given a hold rating and three have issued a buy rating to the stock.
-According to MarketBeat, the stock currently has a consensus rating of “Hold” and a consensus price target of $50.50.
+Several equities research analysts have recently weighed in on the stock.
+Stifel Nicolaus increased their price objective on shares of DMC Global from $46.00 to $48.00 and gave the stock a “buy” rating in a research report on Thursday, December 23rd.
+Sidoti dropped their price objective on shares of DMC Global from $55.00 to $41.00 and set a “buy” rating on the stock in a research note on Friday, March 4th.
+StockNews.com downgraded shares of DMC Global from a “hold” rating to a “sell” rating in a report on Monday, February 28th.
+Finally, Zacks Investment Research upgraded shares of DMC Global from a “strong sell” rating to a “hold” rating in a report on Monday, January 3rd.
+One research analyst has rated the stock with a sell rating, one has assigned a hold rating and three have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, DMC Global has a consensus rating of “Hold” and an average price target of $50.50.

-In other DMC Global news, Director Richard P. Graff sold 1,000 shares of the firm’s stock in a transaction on Friday, March 18th.
+In other news, Director Richard P. Graff sold 1,000 shares of the business’s stock in a transaction that occurred on Friday, March 18th.
 The shares were sold at an average price of $34.58, for a total value of $34,580.00.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-Corporate insiders own 1.80% of the company’s stock.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Insiders own 1.80% of the company’s stock.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the stock.
-BlackRock Inc. increased its stake in shares of DMC Global by 5.6% in the fourth quarter.
-BlackRock Inc. now owns 3,001,644 shares of the industrial products company’s stock worth $118,895,000 after purchasing an additional 159,947 shares in the last quarter.
-Earnest Partners LLC boosted its position in shares of DMC Global by 11.9% in the fourth quarter.
-Earnest Partners LLC now owns 1,572,719 shares of the industrial products company’s stock valued at $62,295,000 after acquiring an additional 167,676 shares during the period.
-Cooke & Bieler LP boosted its position in shares of DMC Global by 56.9% in the third quarter.
-Cooke & Bieler LP now owns 1,244,114 shares of the industrial products company’s stock valued at $45,920,000 after acquiring an additional 450,933 shares during the period.
-Van ECK Associates Corp boosted its position in shares of DMC Global by 30.4% in the third quarter.
-Van ECK Associates Corp now owns 762,851 shares of the industrial products company’s stock valued at $28,157,000 after acquiring an additional 177,807 shares during the period.
-Finally, State Street Corp boosted its position in shares of DMC Global by 2.3% in the fourth quarter.
-State Street Corp now owns 686,848 shares of the industrial products company’s stock valued at $27,206,000 after acquiring an additional 15,530 shares during the period.
+Institutional investors have recently modified their holdings of the business.
+Cullen Frost Bankers Inc. grew its position in shares of DMC Global by 200.3% in the 4th quarter.
+Cullen Frost Bankers Inc. now owns 1,129 shares of the industrial products company’s stock worth $45,000 after buying an additional 753 shares during the period.
+SG Americas Securities LLC bought a new position in DMC Global during the 3rd quarter valued at about $105,000.
+Orchard Capital Managment LLC bought a new position in DMC Global during the 4th quarter valued at about $202,000.
+Advisor Group Holdings Inc. increased its position in shares of DMC Global by 8.2% during the 4th quarter.
+Advisor Group Holdings Inc. now owns 5,352 shares of the industrial products company’s stock valued at $212,000 after purchasing an additional 404 shares during the last quarter.
+Finally, Quadrature Capital Ltd purchased a new stake in shares of DMC Global during the 3rd quarter valued at about $205,000.

 About DMC Global (NASDAQ:BOOM)